True Warden of the East

 Conflicting accounts about plans for fostering Robert Arryn

-- Robert Baratheon wanted to give Robert Arryn to be fostered by Tywin Lannister at Casterly Rock.
+- King Robert I Baratheon wanted to give Robert Arryn to be fostered by Tywin Lannister at Casterly Rock.
 Lysa Arryn refused quite passionately and fled King's Landing hurriedly, going back to the Eyrie with her son.

-- Cersei Lannister seems to believe that Jon Arryn also wanted Tywin Lannister to foster Robert, and states that Lysa Arryn fled to the Eyrie with her son.
+- Queen Cersei Lannister seems to believe that Jon Arryn also wanted Tywin Lannister to foster Robert, and states that Lysa Arryn fled to the Eyrie with her son.

 - A potboy that used to work for Jon Arryn believes though that shortly before his death Jon Arryn was planning for Stannis Baratheon to foster Robert at Dragonstone.